sw00/sett.sh/content/posts/2018/09/four-principles.md

 Learn that new technique, fail and master it.
 Didn't meet your sprint commitments?
 There's always next sprint, really.
-If something needs to absolutely be done, then trust that it will need to get done if not now then later, armed with better understanding and more mastery.
+If something needs to absolutely be done, then trust that it will need to get done.
+If not now then later, armed with better understanding and more mastery.

 There is tremendous value in going slow.